Mask update (March 2022)

 More answers to your questions

-Immunosuppression is a risk factor, and having an interstitial lung disease (ILD) or Scleroderma without an ILD puts you at a slightly higher risk.
+Immunosuppression is a risk factor, and having an interstitial lung disease (ILD) or Scleroderma without an ILD puts you at a slightly higher risk for complications from COVID-19.

 If you have questions, watch this video forum captured on March 21, 2020.